 E. I don't have my own server.
 Can I still run LISTSERV?
 [Top]

 LISTSERV requires a computer with a fixed connection to the Internet, a static IP address, a fully qualified domain name, web server software and an SMTP-compliant mail server.
-For customers who lack the computer infrastructure, we offer ListPlex and EASE hosting services, which are based on LISTSERV technology and allow you to host your email list on our servers, without the need for any hardware or software investments.
+For customers who lack the computer infrastructure, we offer the ListPlex hosting service, which is based on LISTSERV technology and allows you to host your email list on our servers, without the need for any hardware or software investments.

 F. What is the difference between LISTSERV and LISTSERV Maestro?
 [Top]